 Since the recession, I tend to do a lot more cooking at home, and have found it quite enjoyable.
 As a result, I’ve made at least ten spices new staples in my cupboard.

-Keep these stocked in your pantry, and you’ll find that creating delicious specialties won’t be as tricky as it seems.
+Keep these in your well-stocked pantry, and you’ll find that creating delicious specialties won’t be as tricky as it seems.

 Lawry’s Seasoning Salt